uimaxbai/vscode-rosemary/README.md

 - Syntax highlighting
 - Partial IntelliSense in open files

-*Don't always expect to get the latest features with the desktop release, however.*
+*Don't always expect to get the latest features with the web release, however.*

 ### Syntax highlighting